rodzewich/cli-program/README.md

   program
 ```

-## Setting program description (method: .description(description))
+## Declaring program description (method: .description(description))

 You can set detailed multiline description for your program.
 If you set description of your program then desciption going to show in help program description.
 You can set program description with `.description(description: string)` method.
-Setting description is optional operation and can be skip.
+Declaring description is optional operation and can be skip.

 ### Example: